-The most effective way to prevent disease ischemic heart primary prevention behaviors, but still requires further explanation (Glanz & Bishop, 2010) and also what factor can predict people or patient with ischemic heart disease in the future and what measurement tool to measure these primary prevention behaviors not clear yet especially in community.
+The most effective way to prevent disease is ischemic heart primary prevention behaviors, but still requires further explanation (Glanz & Bishop, 2010) and also what factor can predict people or patient with ischemic heart disease in the future and what to measurement tool measure these primary prevention behaviors not clear yet especially in community.
 Therefore, this paper will report and examine factor related to the primary prevention behaviors of ischemic heart disease.